 The course primarily addresses JDTS and MATS students of the VMC focus in their first semester but also welcomes students in their second year who are about to define their MA thesis topic.
 The course requires students to actively participate, do regular written homework and occasionally work in teams.
-It does not include a written term paper (see ECTS requirements below!), but several written short pieces and a project report instead.

 Course Schedule and Evaluation